kartik098ki/Bot-Voyage/README.md

-# 🤖 Bot-Voyage
+# 🤖 ADVATRIP

-Bot-Voyage is an AI-powered travel companion that helps users plan, explore, and experience journeys smarter.
+ADVATRIP is an AI-powered travel companion that helps users plan, explore, and experience journeys smarter.
 It’s designed for hackathons, projects, and real-world use cases where AI + travel innovation meets!

 ---